Jalen Rose Believes LeBron James Will Sign One-And-One Deal With This Team

 The LeBron James sweepstakes are about to begin, that is, if they begin at all.

-James has until June 29 to decide if wants to pick up his $35-million contract option for next season with the Cleveland Cavaliers.
+James has until June 29 to decide if wants to pick up his $35 million contract option for next season with the Cleveland Cavaliers.
 Most expect the 33-year-old star to opt out of his contract and become an unrestricted free agent July 1.

 If James does become a free agent, a number of teams likely will vie for his services, including the Los Angeles Lakers, Houston Rockets and Philadelphia 76ers, as well as, of course, the Cavs.